 While the School of Medicine and the School of Public Health and Tropical Medicine separated into separate academic units of Tulane University in 1967, Tulane University recognized the complementary nature of medicine's patient-based approach and public health's population-based approach.

 In 1971, Tulane inaugurated the MD/MPH combined degree program.
-This was one of the very first programs that permit students to meet all requirements for both degrees during the usual four-year medical curriculum.
+This was one of the very first programs to permit students to meet all requirements for both degrees during the usual four-year medical curriculum.
 The first four joint degree students graduated in 1975.
-With time and program and scheduling changes, the program has become much more popular: graduating classes exceed 30, and more than 900 students have graduated from the program since its inception.
+Since then, the program has grown and increased in popularity; today, graduating classes regularly exceed 30 students, and more than 1,000 students have graduated from the program since its inception.

 Please see past issues of our Public Health and Medical Education Newsletter for more information: